jacksonlianlian/dfxlabs.github.io/docs/Getting Started.md

 * Users need to set IP whitelist for API-KEY, only the IPs in the whitelist can call the API.
 Each API-KEY will be bound to maximum of 30 IPs.

 * Both private REST and WebSocket modes require users to authenticate the transaction through the API-KEY passed in the API header.
 Refer to the following Authentication chapter for the signature algorithm of the API-KEY.

+###  Access Restrictions

+* If any rate limit is violated, a `429` error code will be returned

+* Upon receiving `429` error code, please take precautionary steps to cease sending requests.
+API abuse is strictly prohibited

+* It is recommended to use the WebSocket API to obtain corresponding real-time data as much as possible to reduce the traffic caused by frequent API requests.

 ## Public Rest API for exchange